 Our labors and sacrifices are not in vain.
 Our efforts will be rewarded — even if they were based on a misunderstanding.
 Whenever our motive is right — when our labor and sacrifice are for Jesus — we will be rewarded.
 Scripture has something to say about rewards.
 God knows that we ask the question and, in this case, we need an answer.
 He inspired Scripture writers to talk about rewards, and I am confident that when God promises a reward, we will find it extremely rewarding — far above what we could even think to ask (Ephesians 3:20).

 Rewards both now and forever

-Jesus is stating in emphatic terms that God will reward us generously — but he also warns us that this life is not a life of physical luxury.
+God will reward us generously — but Jesus also warns us that this life is not a life of physical luxury.
 We will have persecutions, trials and sufferings in this life.
 But the blessings outweigh the difficulties by a hundred-to-one margin!
 Whatever sacrifices we make will be richly compensated.
-The Christian life is certainly "worth it."
+The Christian life is certainly “worth it.”

-Of course, Jesus is not promising to give 100 fields to everyone who gave up a farm to follow him.
+Jesus is not promising to give 100 fields to everyone who gave up a farm to follow him.
+He is not promising to give 100 mothers.
 He is not promising to make everyone wealthy.
-He is not promising to give 100 mothers.
-He is not talking in strictly literal terms.
-What he means is that the things we receive in this life will be 100 times as valuable as the things we give up — as measured by real value, eternal value, not by temporary fads about physical things.
+He is not talking in literal terms.
+He means that the things we receive in the next life will be 100 times as valuable as the things we give up in this life — as measured by real value, eternal value, not by temporary fads about physical things.

-Frankly, I doubt that the disciples understood what Jesus was saying.
-They were still thinking in terms of a physical kingdom that would soon bring earthly freedom and power to the Israelites (Acts 1:6).
-The martyrdom of Stephen and James (Acts 7:57-60; 12:2) may have come as quite a surprise.
+I doubt that the disciples understood what Jesus was saying.
+They were still thinking in terms of a physical kingdom that would soon bring earthly freedom and power to the people of Israel (Acts 1:6).
+The martyrdom of Stephen and James (Acts 7:57-60; 12:2) may have come as a surprise.
 Where were the hundredfold rewards for them?